TSF404/InvokeAI/README.md

 2. Run the command _conda activate diffusioncraft_
 3. Then run the command: _python scripts\dc_invoke.py_
 4. Enter the same Session ID you used for Stage B.
-5. Enter the prompt key from the list.
+5. Enter a prompt key from the list.

 #### How it Works